Laser cooling of electron beams for linear colliders

-where $F_0$ is the field strength $(E_0,B_0),\,$in the electromagnetic wave, $\omega_0$ is the photon energy.
-At $\xi\ll1$ an electron interacts with one photon from the field (Compton scattering), while at $\xi \gg 1$ an electron feels a collective field (synchrotron radiation, SR).
-We will see that in the considered method $\xi^2$ varies in the region 1--10, therefore we will obtain formulae both for Compton scattering and synchrotron radiation cases.
-At the low $\xi$ the electromagnetic wave can be treated as an undulator and at high $\xi$ as a wiggler which is well known in accelerator physics.
+where $B_0$ is the magnetic (or electric) field strength in the laser wave.
+At $\xi^{2} \ll 1$ an electron interacts with one photon from the field (Compton scattering, undulator radiation), while at $\xi^2 \gg 1$ an electron scatters on many laser photons simultaneously (synchrotron radiation (SR), wiggler).
+We will see that in the considered method $\xi^2$ may be ``small'' and ``large''.